 Changing your period of maternity leave

-From a legal standpoint, if your employer failed to provide your maternity start and end dates in writing, you can give reduced notice.
 In order to maintain a good working relationship with your employer, regular communication is essential.
 If all parties are honest and upfront, there should be no issues.

 Maternity leave, holidays and holiday entitlement